Sennheiser Logo

 Laboratorium Wennebostel Logo 1945-1958

-The debut logo featured the words “Labor W” – the then name of the company.
-In full, it sounded like “Laboratorium Wennebostel.”
-The second word meant a German village where the creators of Sennheiser lived and worked for some time.
-The lettering was placed inside a white rectangle with a black border and two wavy lines on each side.
-This graphic symbolized the microcircuit because Labor W made voltmeters.
+The debut logo featured the words “Labor W” – the company’s name at the time.
+In full, it sounded like “Laboratorium Wennebostel”.
+The second word referred to the German village where the creators of Sennheiser lived and worked for some time.
+The inscription was placed inside a white rectangle with a black frame and two wavy lines on each side.
+This graphics symbolized a microcircuit, as Labor W produced voltmeters.

 1958 – 1982